Denoising¶

 int |

-❌ | Number of 3D patches per forward pass.
-Increase for throughput; decrease if you hit GPU memory limits. |
+❌ | Number of 3D patches processed per forward pass. |

 Outputs¶

-- Denoised tomograms written to
+- Denoised tomograms saved to

-(file extension as implemented). - Optional raw outputs if
+prediction_folder(file extension as implemented). - Optional raw prediction files if

-save_raw_predictions: true
+save_raw_predictions: true.

 Troubleshooting¶

-Symptom | Suggested Fix |
+| Symptom | Suggested Fix |

 CUDA out of memory |

-Lower hyper_parameters.batch_size and/or parameters.data.patch_size ; ensure no other heavy GPU processes are running. |
+Reduce batch_size and/or patch_size; ensure no other heavy GPU processes are running. |

-No files processed | Ensure data_folder exists and test_files is null or matches filenames exactly. |
+| No files processed | Ensure data_folder exists and test_files is null or matches filenames exactly. |

-Output intensities look off | Toggle scale_prediction ; adjust data.min/max or remove custom mean/std to match training normalization. |
+| Output intensities look off | Toggle scale_prediction. |

-Checkpoint/shape mismatch | Verify network.in_channels and spatial_dims match the trained model; confirm you’re using the correct .ckpt . |
+| Model/shape mismatch | Verify in_channels and spatial_dims and the correct .ckpt file are used. |

 Next Steps¶